National Fraud Initiative

 Further details of the data to be provided are set out on the:

 The use of data by the Comptroller and Auditor General in a data matching exercise is carried out with statutory authority.
-It does not require the consent of the individual concerned under the Data Protection Act 1998.
+It does not require the consent of the individual concerned under the General Data Protection Regulation 2016.

 The data matching exercise is subject to a code of practice.
 This may be found at: